- Key Benefits for Embedded Submission Forms

 - No additional configuration is needed.
 The submission form pulls all the fields from your program’s settings.

-The Embedded Submission Form has preset fields is nearly identical to the vulnerability submission form for programs hosted on Bugcrowd's website, with exception to a few subtle nuances such as the Target field.
-The Target field is optional – to learn more click here.
+The Embedded Submission Form has preset fields is nearly identical to the vulnerability submission form for programs hosted on Bugcrowd’s website, with exception to a few subtle nuances such as the Target field.
+The Target field is optional.
+For more information, see step 3 - enabling target selection.

 The Embedded Submission Form includes the following fields: